kshitijyadav1/webground/Jan26story.md

-//Hey there, Today day is 26 of January, 2019.
-I feel better with my web designing skill, cause today i designed a tribute page.
+//Hey there, Today the day is 26 of January, 2019.
+I feel better with my web designing skill, because today i designed a tribute page.
 //link of tribute page :  "https://codepen.io/kshitijyadav/pen/GzoYxp?editors=1100".
 /*******
 //**********